Freemovers

 Financial Conditions

-- The monthly scholarship rate can be up to CZK 16,000.
-Account shall be taken of the financial cost of the placement, any material or financial support provided by the receiving institution or by a third party, such as free accommodation or food, other scholarships, etc. Any other support provided or requested for the placement shall be indicated by the student in the application form.
-If he/she receives it later, it is necessary to inform the CZS programme coordinator immediately via e-mail.
+- account shall be taken of the financial cost of the placement, any material or financial support provided by the receiving institution or by a third party, such as free accommodation or food, other scholarships, etc.; any other support provided or requested for the placement shall be indicated by the student in the application form; if they receive it later, it is necessary to inform the CZS programme coordinator immediately via email

 - 1 to 7 days: zero financial support